Wayne005/Student-Management-Project/README.md

 3. Finds the amount and name of the failing students or students who scored under a set grade
 4. Calculates the average score for all the courses of a student
 5. Finds the best and worst scoring students in each course
+6. Converts the grade achieved by students into an alphabet or AL scoring system